 Day 2 - Ruined Castle

-After a short drive the walk starts off at Scenic World Katoomba, where we quickly leave the tourist scene behind.
-Descending down Furber Stairs, we get close to the impressive cliffs and waterfalls, and into lush wet sclerophyll forest.
+After a short drive the walk starts off at Katoomba Cascades, where we quickly leave the tourist scene behind.
+Descending down Furber Stairs Steps, we get close to the impressive cliffs and waterfalls, and into lush wet sclerophyll forest.

 After the descent, the trail skirts the base of the cliffs; there is a bit of rock to negotiate, but generally a comfortable walk, with changing vegetation and forest types.
-We enjoy morning tea on the trail and lunch at the ruined castle, with sensational views to Mount Solitary and across the Jamison valley.
+We enjoy morning tea on the trail and lunch at Ruined Castle, with sensational views to Mount Solitary and across the Jamison valley.
 We return via the same trail for a short while after lunch before ascending out of the valley on a different set of stairs; for a change of scenery and it just so happens to be a shorter ascent.
+We return via the same trail for a short while after lunch before ascending out of the valley on the famous Golden Stairs for a change of scenery.
+Just as steep and scenic as the Furber Steps at the beginning of the day, but they actually happen to be a shorter ascent.
 Bonus!

-Day 3 – Pulpitt Rock to Grand Canyon
+Day 3 - Pulpit Rock to Evans Lookout and Grand Canyon

-These two walks together create the ultimate Blue Mountains end-to-end walk.
-Starting at Pulpitt Rock and it’s amazing lookout platforms, the track heads along the tops of cliffs looking over Grose Valley, enjoying a series of lookouts and small grottos until we reach Evan’s Lookout.
-Govett’s Leap is a great location for a delicious morning tea along the way.
-From there your group will head down into the remarkable Grand Canyon.
+These two walks together create the ultimate Blue Mountains walk.
+Starting at Pulpit Rock and its amazing lookout platforms, the track heads along the tops of cliffs looking over Grose Valley.
+Enjoy a series of lookouts and small grottos until we reach Govetts Leap Lookout.
+Govetts Leap is a great location for a delicious morning tea along the way.
+After morning tea we make our way to the Grand Canyon area, from where we will head down into the absolutely remarkable Grand Canyon.
 A wonderful world of hanging gardens, rocky creeks and fern-lined gullies.
-It really is one of the best walks in Australia, and the recently refurbished trail has improved the underfoot conditions.
-Still a bit of rock hopping in the valley but quite a doable and outstanding trail.
+It really is one of the best walks in Australia.
+There is some rock hopping in the valley but a very doable and outstanding trail.

 After the sensational canyon walking we have to ascend out of there!
-Finishing at the closest Grand Canyon car park with the bus waiting to take you back to a warm shower and a hearty meal at your accommodation in Katoomba.
+Finishing at Evans Lookout, it’s a flat stroll back to the bus that’s waiting to take you back for a warm shower and a hearty meal at your accommodation in Katoomba.
 This day offers some of the best walking in Australia

 Day 4 -Pierce’s Pass – Grose Valley

 At the river there are some spots for us to enjoy and soak up the stunning scenery before the ascent, and a return to the city beckons.
-The drive to Sydney is about 2.5 hours from Blackheath.
+The drive to Sydney is about 2.5 hours from Blackheath Pierce’s Pass carpark.